Skip to content

 7Enable Core Isolation and Memory Integrity

-Enabling Core Isolation and Memory Integrity adds a strong layer of defense by using hardware virtualization to create a protected environment, safeguarding sensitive system parts from advanced malware.
+Enabling Core Isolation and Memory Integrity adds a powerful security layer to Windows 11.
+This feature uses your computer’s hardware to create a safe, separate space for sensitive system parts, protecting them from advanced malware.

 How to enable Core Isolation and Memory Integrity: